 New senior level advisors include Helen Johnson (Tax), who will be based in the Auckland office, and Simon Peart (Competition & regulatory), who will be based in the Wellington office.

-“These promotions and appointments recognise the talent and dedication to client service that these lawyers offer,” Chapman Tripp managing partner Andrew Poole said.
+“These promotions and appointments recognise the talent and dedication to client service that these lawyers offer,” Chapman Tripp managing partner Andrew Poole

-Over at Duncan Cotterill, David Briscoe and Chris Linton have been appointed as partners.
+, David Briscoe and Chris Linton have been appointed as partners.